gordineerandrew/Go-Fish/README.md

 * select player to take the first turn at random
 ### Game Loop
 * specify the current players turn
+* display the probability of each of the player's choices being correct
 * choose card to look for
 * choose player to look for card from
 * confirm that match is appropriate